jackandcarter/AdventureBot/README.md

 }
 ```

-## Database setup (optional)
+## Database setup

+The database_setup.py script is needed for successful bot startup, it is used to check and verify a standard database with minimal default setup.
+The included seed info in this script is legacy and depricated, but is considered the base install of the database which is required for the bot to work.

-A sample schema is provided at `database/dump.sql`.
+A more recent version of the schema (based on patch 3.0.9) is provided at `database/dump.sql`.
 Import it if you need to prepopulate the database:

 ```bash
 mysql -u <user> -p <database> < database/dump.sql